marsyang1/food-check/README.md

 # food-check
-for checking food should eat
+for checking food for eating